ahkohd/flutter-day2-fruit-app-layout/README.md

 # Flutter-Day-2-Fruit-App-Layout
-Just another app screen I decided todo on my second day with Flutter.
-I decided to Write the layout code for the design I love most amongst the designss I found in this tweet: [HNG  Internship Designers design a fruit app.
+Just another app screen I decided code on my second day with Flutter.
+I decided to write the layout code for the design I love most amongst the designs I found in this tweet: [HNG  Internship Designers design a fruit app.
 Which designer should win this competition? - @markessien  from Hotels.ng](https://twitter.com/markessien/status/1119659044468330497)

-## Screenshots
+# Screenshots

 ![Preview](screenshots/day-2-flutter_.gif)